-Doctors use many tests to diagnose cancer and determine if it has spread.
+Doctors use many tests to diagnose cancer and find out if it has spread to another part of the body.
 Some tests may also determine which treatments may be the most effective.
 A biopsy is the only way to make a definitive diagnosis of lymphoma.
 Imaging tests may be used to find out whether the lymphoma has spread.
 This list describes options for diagnosing this type of cancer, and not all tests listed will be used for every person.
 Your doctor may consider these factors when choosing a diagnostic test:

 - Age and medical condition